Apollo Air Pro Review

 However, while the scooter benefits from an effective stem and deck locking mechanism, one area that hinders portability is the handlebars.
 Because they are 6-7 inches wider than the typically entry-level scooter, they give the Pro a wider folded profile.
-This isn’t a major issue if you have the space to store it or if you’re careful maneuvering it while carrying the scooter but if you want to benefit from a truly portable model, you’ll need to opt for either the EMOVE Touring or Apollo City.
-Both of these have telescopic stems and foldable handlebars that significantly reduce their folded dimensions.
-For example, the EMOVE Touring measures 43 (L) x 8 (W) x 11.5 (H) inches when folded.
+This isn’t a major issue if you have the space to store it or if you’re careful maneuvering it while carrying the scooter but if you want to benefit from a truly portable model, you may want to opt for the Horizon 13.
+With a telescopic stem and foldable handlebars, the Horizon’s folded size is significantly reduced.
+For example, the Horizon measures 38.6 (L) x 7.1 (W) x 14.6 (H) inches when folded.
 In comparison, the Air Pro measures 46.8 (L) x 22.0 (W) x 20.9 (H) inches.

 It arrives 90% assembled.
 Your main job will be to mount the handlebars atop the steering column, connecting a couple of cables as you do so.
 Fasten the handlebars into place with the screws included and you’re good to go.

 The manual is your friend here – it comes in the box, and you can also access a digital copy online.

 Is the Apollo Air Pro Comfortable to Ride?